 Savannah, on the other hand, is the larger of the two cities.
 It was formerly and economic center of the region and, as such, expanded quite fast.
-The original Southern architecture is very well preserved, the best examples being the cobblestone streets themselves and the nearby plantations.
+The original Southern architecture is very well preserved, the best examples being the cobblestone streets themselves, the old-school neighborhoods of Savannah, and the nearby plantations.
 Fun fact: public drinking is also legal in Savannah, which does lead to the occasional, spontaneous block party 🙂

 17. The Best of the American Southwest

 Take a trip through one of the most beautiful parts of the USA

 - Total Distance: 1200 miles